ECAM Lyon General Engineering + Specialization

 - Basic Science – 15% – Mathematics, physics and chemistry

 - Engineering Science – 22% – computing, electronics, automation, mechanical engineering, design – CAD, fluid mechanics, heat transfers

 - Multidisciplinary projects – 19% – MECH Challenge, robotics project, sustainable development …

 - Humanism and foreign languages – 16% – personal development, communication, entrepreneurship and innovation, inter-culturality

 Years 1 & 2

-The 3rd year of the programme focuses more on engineering sciences (particularly mechanical and electrical engineering) while still maintaining the multidisciplinary approach with classes in the humanities.
+The 3rd year of the program focuses more on engineering sciences (particularly mechanical and electrical engineering) while still maintaining the multidisciplinary approach with professional and personal development courses.
 During this year, priority is given to the concentration chosen by the student (1/3 of the classes).
 Each student must carry out a 3-4 month applied engineering internship.

-Students will also follow a year of specialised studies either in Robotics & IT (electronics, automation, programming) or Product Design (eco-conception, industrial design, product life cycle, materials, …) or Energy efficiency (sustainable energy…) or Production management (Lean, Supply Chain…) at one of our partner university.
+Students will also follow a year of specialized studies either in Robotics & IT (electronics, automation, programming), Product Design, Engineering Design, Energy Engineering, or Industrial & Supply Chain Management at one of our partner universities.

 After a 6-month engineering internship, the student will conduct a research project in cooperation with the partner university.
 This technical project, linked to the concentration they have chosen, means that the students who wish to can pursue their studies with a doctorate.